-- All Foster Carers are appropriately approved, reviewed and have signed their Foster Carer Agreement. - Wherever possible, a pre-placement planning meeting is undertaken, including introductions between the Foster Carer and the child / young person. - Either before, or at the point of placement, essential professional information is shared including Care Plans, medical consent and clarity around delegation to the Foster Carer(s). - Prior to any placement being made a full risk assessment is undertaken by an Orange Grove Supervising Social Worker in conjunction with the local authority Social Worker and the Social Worker of any child already in placement. - In the event of an emergency placement, immediate placement planning receives priority.
+- All Foster Parents are appropriately approved, reviewed and have signed their Foster Parent Agreement. - Wherever possible, a pre-moving in planning meeting is undertaken, including introductions between the Foster Parent and the child / young person. - Either before, or at the point of moving in, essential professional information is shared including Care Plans, medical consent and clarity around delegation to the Foster Parent(s). - Prior to any move in being made a full risk assessment is undertaken by an Orange Grove Supervising Social Worker in conjunction with the local authority Social Worker and the Social Worker of any child already in the foster family home. - In the event of an emergency, immediate moving in planning receives priority.